-In return, when we managed to locate the relevant part of the parameter-space to explore, the 2D modeling component of the project produced enough high-quality results to merit the eventual publication of three to four high-impact peer-reviewed article.
+In return, when we managed to locate the relevant part of the parameter-space to explore, the 2D modeling component of the project produced enough high-quality results to merit the eventual publication of three high-impact peer-reviewed article.

-Finally, we had numerous technical difficulties with the 3D modeling component of the project and since we were already delayed, while also had some unforeseen results coming from the 2D modeling component we have made the decision to focus on the 2D aspect and first postpone, and then reluctantly abandon working on the 3D models and the 3 original hypothesis.
+Finally, we had numerous technical difficulties with the 3D modeling component of the project and since we were already delayed, while also had some unforeseen results coming from the 2D modeling component we have made the decision to focus on the 2D aspect and postpone working on the 3D models and the 3 original hypothesis.